matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 Answer: Runs one or more closely related containers.

 23) Object Type Service?
-Answer: Sets up networking in a Kubernetes Cluster.
+Answer: Setup networking in a Kubernetes Cluster.

 24) Object Type Deployment?
 Answer: Maintains a set of individual Pods, ensuring that they have the correct config and that the right number exists.